Providing Reception Services

 Your clinic will more than likely use an Electronic Fund Transfer Point of Sale.

-• Obtain credit/visa card from owner
+• Obtain credit/visa card from the owner

 • Swipe/insert card into EFTPOS machine